 - Contribute to WordPress core.

-Do you have any questions about getting started with WordPress development, or how Local by Flywheel can help?
+Do you have any questions about getting started with WordPress development, or how Local can help?
 Let us know in the comments section below!